Planteome/plant-stress-ontology/CONTRIBUTING.md

 Before you write a new request, please consider the following:

-- **Does the term already exist?** Before submitting suggestions for new ontology terms, check whether the term exist, either as a primary term or a synonym term.
+- **Does the term already exist?** Before submitting suggestions for new ontology terms, check whether the term exists, either as a primary term or a synonym term.
 You can search for your term using [Planteome Development Site](https://dev.planteome.org/amigo/term/PSO:0000001).
 - **Can you provide a definition for the term?** It should be very clear what the term means, and you should be able to provide a concise definition, ideally with a scientific reference.